HyperGAN/HyperGAN/docs/gettingstarted.md

 `hypergan build`

-This builds a standard tensorflow graph.
+This builds a standard pytorch onxx file.
 You can then quantize and/or deploy the model.